MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 **Q:** What's an Auto-Splitter?

-**A:** An Auto-Splitter is a tool that will start, split, stop and reset the timer automatically for you, allowing you to focus less on the timer and more on what's important: Drinking Pepsi!
+**A:** An Auto-Splitter is a tool that will start, split, stop and reset the timer automatically for you, allowing you to focus less on the timer and more on what's important: gettin' that sweet PB!